Skip to main content

 Why Mechanics Consider Life Insurance

-Mechanics work around heavy machinery, chemicals, and high-temperature components every day.
-These occupational hazards, combined with typical family financial commitments, are common reasons mechanics explore life insurance.
+Mechanics work around heavy machinery, chemicals, and very hot components every day.
+Those everyday hazards, along with the usual family financial commitments like a mortgage and dependants, are common reasons mechanics look at life insurance.
+The right cover can depend on your specialty, so it pays to compare across insurers.

 Workplace Risks for Mechanics